microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

 ### Configure a Python virtual environment

-One of the powerful features of Python is the ability to install [pip packages](https://pypi.org) - these are packages of code written by other people and published to the Internet.
-You can install a pip package onto your computer with one command, then use that package in your code.
-You'll be using pip to install a package to talk to CounterFit.
+One of the powerful features of Python is the ability to install [Pip packages](https://pypi.org) - these are packages of code written by other people and published to the Internet.
+You can install a Pip package onto your computer with one command, then use that package in your code.
+You'll be using Pip to install a package to talk to CounterFit.

 By default when you install a package it is available everywhere on your computer, and this can lead to problems with package versions - such as one application depending on one version of a package that breaks when you install a new version for a different application.
-To work around this problem, you can use a [Python virtual environment](https://docs.python.org/3/library/venv.html), essentially a copy of Python in a dedicated folder, and when you install pip packages they get installed just to that folder.
+To work around this problem, you can use a [Python virtual environment](https://docs.python.org/3/library/venv.html), essentially a copy of Python in a dedicated folder, and when you install Pip packages they get installed just to that folder.

+> 💁 If you are using a Raspberry Pi then you didn't set up a virtual environment on that device to manage Pip packages, instead you are using global packages, as the Grove packages are installed globally by the installer script.

 #### Task - configure a Python virtual environment

-Configure a Python virtual environment and install the pip packages for CounterFit.
+Configure a Python virtual environment and install the Pip packages for CounterFit.

 1. From your terminal or command line, run the following at a location of your choice to create and navigate to a new directory: